-Zeppole are a delicious fried dessert typical of Italian tradition.
-They are soft inside, crunchy outside, and perfect to enjoy during Carnival.
-Simple zeppole are made with a leavened dough based on flour, water, and yeast, then fried and dusted with powdered sugar.
-You can further enrich them by adding colored sprinkles or diavolilli.
+Zeppole are a delicious fried pastry typical of Italian tradition.
+They are soft inside, crispy outside and are perfect to enjoy during Carnival.
+Simple zeppole are made from a dough based on flour and water, then fried and sprinkled with sugar.
+You can further embellish them by adding colored sprinkles or diavolilli.

-Throw the flour all at once into the boiling water with a pinch of salt and stir until it becomes smooth
+Pour the flour all at once into the boiling water with a pinch of salt and mix until smooth

-Then place it on the work surface that you have just greased with oil and work it again by beating it with the rolling pin until the dough becomes quite elastic
+Then place it on the work surface you have just oiled and work it further, beating it with a rolling pin until the dough becomes fairly elastic

-Then break off some balls and with the palm of your hand make sticks as thick as your little finger
+Then separate it into balls and, with the palm of your hand, shape them into sticks as thick as the little finger

-With these, folding them over themselves and crossing them, make oblong doughnuts
+With these, folding them over themselves and crossing them, make elongated little rings

-Then fry these small zeppole in plenty of oil over moderate heat until they become golden; occasionally prick them with a fork
+Then fry these little zeppole in plenty of oil over moderate heat until they turn golden; occasionally prick them with a fork

 Lift them out and let them drain on paper

-Meanwhile, put the honey and sugar with a little water in a pan and mix these ingredients until they form a thread: add cinnamon and vanilla
+Meanwhile put the honey and sugar in a saucepan with a little water and combine these ingredients until they become syrupy: add cinnamon and vanilla

-Keeping the heat to a minimum, dip the zeppole in the syrup and sprinkle them with diavolilli
+Keeping the heat very low, dip the zeppole in the syrup and sprinkle them with diavolilli

-Pile them on a plate, arranging them in a dome shape, and pour over any remaining honey
+Pile them on a plate, arranging them in a dome, and pour over any remaining honey

 Pan